Kerem-Haeger/filmhive_frontend/README.md

    - Finds common genres and themes
    - Suggests films with high compatibility
    - Weighted scoring system
+   - User can favour one or the other film via a slider

 3. **Results Display:**
    - **Compromise films** grid